Which terminals have AI assistants built in, and how do they handle your data?

 | Built-in file editor | Yes | No | No |

-If you want AI in your terminal with maximum provider choice and zero data going through a third party, yaw is the clear option.
+If provider flexibility and data privacy are non-negotiable - pick your model, keep your keys local, send nothing through a middleman - yaw is the strongest fit.
 If you want AI that works immediately with no setup, Warp's built-in approach is the most frictionless.
 If you are committed to iTerm2, its AI plugin now offers stable multi-provider support.

-And if you prefer standalone AI CLI tools, any terminal works — but yaw is the only one that detects them and creates a dedicated workflow around them.
+And if you rely on standalone AI CLI tools like Claude Code or Codex, any terminal can run them - but yaw is the only one that recognizes them on launch and builds a split-pane workflow around them automatically.